Claude Code for GTM: Where to Start

 The Terminal

-Step 3: Open the Command Center: Open VS Code.
+Step 3: Open the Command Center.
+Open VS Code.
 In the top menu bar, click Terminal > New Terminal.
 A small window will pop up at the bottom of your screen.
-That is your cockpit.
+That’s your cockpit.

 From now on, whenever you want to start work, you just open this terminal and type claude.